-By their source, website templates can be classified into those included in a proprietary web builder interface, included in an HTML editing program, or available in individual zip file downloads.
+Their source website templates can be classified into those included in a proprietary web builder interface, included in an HTML editing program, or available in individual zip file downloads.
 By their design and configuration, templates can be classified as adaptive, static or responsive.
-By their file extension type, they could be PHP, ASP, HTML or HTM.
+Finally, by their file extension type, they could be PHP, ASP, HTML or HTM.
 However, in all cases, they are built with HTML and CSS, which is the key since it means that you can tweak them all, irrespective of their classification.

 - Responsive design

 - Adaptive design

 2. Adaptive Design

 This web template type is similar to a web template responsive and generally includes Media Queries CSS code, much like responsive design templates.
 However, the main difference between the two is that adaptive design specifically targets mobile, tablet and desktop devices separately with a new set of websites or a whole new design.
 The device is used with being detected, and ASP, PHP, jQuery, or CSS will be used to redirect the viewer to the separate pages that have been configured for their device.

 GoDaddy, Squarespace, Weebly, Wix and other services offer their own proprietary website editing program for users to edit their website online through their web browser.
 These programs also have their own web template library that you can tap into.
 Opting for these programs is convenient and easy since you have everything in one place.

 However, keep in mind that you cannot access the website and pages that you have built anywhere else except through the program, and you cannot back up your work separately either.
 On the other hand, if you choose to download individual web templates HTML and work on them on your computer, you have more freedom to choose the programs you want to work on, and you can back up your project on the cloud using the hosting service of your choice.